sheaf/ghc-tcplugin-api/readme.md

 ## Documentation

-The haddocks for this library is available online [here](https://sheaf.github.io/ghc-tcplugin-api/).
+The [package documentation](https://hackage.haskell.org/package/ghc-tcplugin-api) includes an overview of type-checking plugins, and should provide a good starting point for anyone interested in writing a type-checking plugin.

 ## Examples

 A simple example plugin which rewrites type family applications, emitting wanted constraints and throwing custom type errors as it goes, is provided [here](examples/RewriterPlugin/plugin/RewriterPlugin.hs).

 A more complex example, that of type-checking an intrinsically typed System F, is provided [here](examples/SystemF/src/SystemF/Plugin.hs).
 This implements the equational theory of the confluent calculus